Logo Icon

 4. At her trial, Sarah Tolson argued that she had an honest and reasonable belief that her first husband was dead at the time of her second marriage.

-5. The court ultimately held that her honest and reasonable belief that her first husband was dead constituted a valid defense, and she was acquitted of the bigamy charge.
+5. The court ultimately held that her honest and reasonable belief that her first husband was dead constituted a valid defence, and she was acquitted of the bigamy charge.

 The R vs. Tolson case established the principle that an honest and reasonable belief in the existence of certain circumstances, which, if true, would make an action innocent, can be a valid defence in criminal law.

 In R v.
-Princes (1875) LR 2 CCR 154, the accused was charged with unlawfully taking an unmarried girl who was 16 years old against her father's will.
+Prince, the accused was charged with unlawfully taking an unmarried girl who was 16 years old against her father's will.
 The case's key issue was the accused's belief regarding the girl's age.

 The accused had a genuine and reasonable belief that the girl was older than 16 years.
 However, the court found that this belief did not excuse the defendant's actions.

-The ruling stated that the abduction was wrongful and immoral, making the defendant's belief in the girl's age-irrelevant.
-Consequently, the defense was deemed invalid.
+The ruling stated that the abduction was wrongful and immoral, making the defendant's belief in the girl's age irrelevant.
+Consequently, the defence was deemed invalid.

 #3 - Keso Sahu v.
 Saligram Shah (1977) Cri LJ 1725

 In the case of Keso Sahu v.
-Saligram Shah (1977) Cri LJ 1725, the accused, Keso Sahu, believed in good faith that the plaintiff, Saligram Shah, was involved in the illegal smuggling of rice.
+Saligram Shah the accused, Keso Sahu, believed in good faith that the plaintiff, Saligram Shah, was involved in the illegal smuggling of rice.
 Based on this belief, Keso Sahu took the cart and cartman, which he suspected were being used in the smuggling operation, to the police station.

-However, it turned out that Keso Sahu's suspicion was incorrect, and no smuggling occurred at Saligram Shah's house.
+However, Keso Sahu's suspicion was incorrect, and no smuggling occurred at Saligram Shah's house.
 Despite the mistake, the court held that Keso Sahu acted in good faith, believing that the law justified his actions.

 #4 Accident Case Law: Jogeshwar v.
 Emperor (24 Cri LJ 789)

-In the case of Jogeshwar v.
-Emperor (24 Cri LJ 789), the accused was involved in an altercation with the victim.
-During the course of the conflict, the accused struck the first blow, intending to hit the victim.
+In Jogeshwar v.
+Emperor, the accused was involved in an altercation with the victim.
+During the conflict, the accused struck the first blow, intending to hit the victim.

 However, he accidentally hit his wife, holding their 2-month-old child.
 The blow landed on the child's head, causing the child's death.